 In the transition from paper to electronic records the management of scanned documents and in particular the question of whether or not to shred documents is important for health care professionals and patients.
-This is a draft discussion paper on document scanning and shredding in Irish general practice.
+This is an impact statement on document scanning and shredding in Irish general practice.
 We would like to hear your opinions.
-This draft document is subject to change and should not be implemented as a working guideline until it has been issued as a final document.
 The GPIT Group is happy to have comments, corrections and feedback on this document.